 - Advising on an MBO of a leading national direct sales and marketing business with sale of household, personal care and gardening products via multiple channels online and through its own magazines and inserts in national publications.
 Mark Lumley led the advice on complex due diligence on information management and data protection issues across approx. 10 brand titles and data sets.
 Advice involved addressing the gathering, storing, cleansing and management of data lists, personal information and PCI DSS information and onward data and database management and use of data within the business and with third parties.
 Our data protection expertise was key to our client because of the unusual level of complex streams of data (physical and digital), multiple sales channels and range of use of data.

-- Advising a pay day lender owned by a US company on its compliance obligations relating to the transfer of data to the parent company’s systems in the US under Privacy Shield.
-The parent company’s in-house lawyers were responsible for preparing the Privacy Shield application and the client asked us to advise on what it needed to put in place and monitor globally in order to evidence that the data transfer was in accordance with the 8th principle.
-We also continue to advise the client on ad hoc data protection issues relating to ongoing compliance and more recently have been instructed to advise on preparations for the implementation of GDPR.
-This includes an initial data mapping and audit stage to help the client understand what data it holds and where, and will be followed by policy drafting and implementation work.
+- Advising a pay day lender owned by a US company on its compliance obligations relating to the transfer of data to the parent company’s systems in the US under Privacy Shield and in relation to its GDPR preparations.
+This included an initial data mapping and audit stage to help the client understand what data it holds and where, and was followed by policy drafting and implementation work.
 As a consumer-facing business, handling significant amounts of personal data, much of which is sensitive or financial in nature, this global client recognises the importance of ensuring it takes data protection advice on changes to its activities and handling of that data.
 This area poses a major brand and reputational damage risk if not approached in a compliant yet pragmatic manner.